samryan18/chess-ray-vision/README.md

 ## How to Use
 To run on the easy dataset:

 1. Upload the most up to date easy dataset notebook from `clean_notebooks/` into [Google Colab](https://colab.research.google.com "Google Colab") and run all cells.

 To run on a real dataset :

-    1. Preprocess your images
+1. Preprocess your images:
     * Set the correct path to the dataset in `preprocessing/preprocess.py `
 ```
 $ pip install -r requirements.txt
 $ python preprocess.py
 ```
 2. Upload the most up to real dataset notebook date notebook from `clean_notebooks/` into [Google Colab](https://colab.research.google.com "Google Colab") and update path to the preprocessed dataset.

 ## First Perfect Classification!